Skip to content

 state := core.NewStateWithData(initialData)

-Agents receive state as input and produce modified state as output:
+Agents receive state as input and produce transformed state as output using both execution patterns:

 go